Transitioning children with learning support needs

 Clear and shared understanding about resourcing, such as specialist support and para-professional help, is required to ensure they are used effectively.

-As a result of changes to the Education Act 1989, for those children aged 4 and 5 who would benefit from a staggered transition to school, a transition plan needs to be agreed between the child’s parents, the school principal and the Ministry of Education.
+For children, aged 5, who would benefit from a graduated transition to school, a transition plan needs to be agreed between the child’s parents, the school principal and the Ministry of Education.

-Once a child has started school (any time before the age of 6) if issues emerge that full time attendance is difficult then a transition plan may be put in place.
+Once a child has started school if issues emerge that full time attendance is difficult then a transition plan may be put in place.

 Once a transition plan is in place, the child will then be required to attend school in accordance with that plan.
 Schools are to use the ‘J’ (justified absence) attendance code in their Electronic Attendance Register to record absences that align with the transition plan.